 El Paso, TX

-I have lived in both Oklahoma City and El Paso, and based on years of experience my stereotype of El Paso is that you cannot find really good American food, barbecue, Latin American cuisine other than Mexican, European food, or Middle Eastern food (there is an equally valid stereotype that you cannot find really good Mexican food in Oklahoma).
-Of course this is not true in all cases, but if I am to believe otherwise I need to go back to my earlier roots in the Show Me State where I have to taste it to believe it.
+I have lived in both Oklahoma City and El Paso, and based on years of experience my stereotype of El Paso is that you cannot find really good American food, Latin American cuisine other than Mexican, European food, or Asian food other than a limited number of choices in a limited number of places (there is an equally valid stereotype that you cannot find really good Mexican food in Oklahoma).
+Until recently I have also had a hard time finding really good Middle Eastern or Mediterranean food in El Paso, but Zino’s is one of the places that have convinced me that this is no longer the case.

-In 2021 I got to try Zino’s Moussaka for the first time as a delivery order and of course to get a better overall picture of the food here.
+I got to try Zino’s Moussaka for the first time as a delivery order and of course to explore more of the menu.
 This dish was solid, came at a good price, and the quantity was large enough to be filling without being at the point that I had leftovers for another meal.
 I would say it was much like going to an Italian restaurant where I order items with tomato sauce, and that the tomato sauce was the main flavor component of the dish.
 When I look at examples of moussaka on line I see photos showing a layer of eggplant on top rather than the tomato sauce, so I am not sure why the one at Zino’s is different.
 It did taste good, although I thought the one at Casa Pizza was more traditional and that the flavor was a bit better.

 The Lunch Salad was notable for being small but loaded with lots of good stuff (as I would describe it in technical food review terms).
 If the salad had not been as good as the other parts of the meal (meat, pita, rice, tzatziki sauce) I would not give this restaurant as high of an endorsement as I am doing.

 The menu lists three types of salad including tabouli.
 According to the photos I saw on the menu, most of the dinner plates did not come with a salad.
-Perhaps this changed on their post-COVID menu because the moussaka I ordered did come with a salad.
+Two I have tried, though (the moussaka and the gyros platter) came with a salad.

 Summing It Up